langdoc/KSCTC/README.md

 - finnish the corpus
 - normalize the orthography (tier "orth")

 Planned improvements at the platform level
 - Website
 - submodule
 - validation scripts
 - dynamic corpus statistics
 - metadata links to Wikidata

+Questions
+- what to do with letter η in Cyrillic (Genets)?
+- what is the real Russian original of the various translations?